 I grew up spending all my free time surfing and skateboarding.
 I was addicted to both from the age of seven.
 As a teenager, a surfing injury saw me out of the water for about a month.
-At the same time, a school project led me to asking a family friend to teach me how to make a surf movie of my mates ripping it up and exploring our local haunts.
-I made short films all throughout high school and at the age of 18 I randomly decided to play around with my dad’s still cameras.
+At the same time, a school project led me to ask a family friend to teach me how to make a surf movie of my mates ripping it up and exploring our local haunts.
+I made short films all throughout high school and at the age of 18, I randomly decided to play around with my dad’s still cameras.
 I immediately fell in love with photography.
 Naturally, I started shooting the things I loved the most: surfing, my girlfriend, and my friendship group’s adventures.

 What does filming bring you that photography doesn’t, and vice versa?

 I love motion and the way it can dance with music.
-Photography can freeze movement in a unexplainable way, but crafting a visual narrative and working with the beauty of music will forever hold the key to my heart.
+Photography can freeze movement in an unexplainable way, but crafting a visual narrative and working with the beauty of music will forever hold the key to my heart.

 “I’ve been circled by sharks, thrown over the falls at Teahupoo, nearly drowned amongst heavy waves in Australia…”

 You don’t spend much time at home.
 What do you always travel with?